historic cattle estate uruguay

 The estancia, or cattle ranch, is a feature of the Argentine prairie.
 Some of these establishments are very large, even up to one hundred square miles in extent.
 On them hundreds of thousands of cattle, sheep and horses are herded.
 "It is not improbable that there are more cattle in the pampas and llanos of South America than in all the rest of the world."
 [Footnote: Dr. Hartwig in "Argentina," 1910] An estancia is almost invariably called by the name of some saint, as are the different fields belonging to it.
 "Holy Mary field" and "Saint Joseph field" are common names.
 Notwithstanding the fact that there may be thousands of cows on a ranch, the visitor may be unable to get a drop of milk to drink.
 "Cows are not made to milk, but to eat," they say.
 Life on these establishments is rough and the fare generally very coarse.
 Even among the wealthy people I have visited you may sit down to dinner with nothing but meat put before you, without a bite of bread or any vegetables.
 All drink water out of an earthenware pitcher of peculiar shape, which is the centrepiece of the table.

-The following is an abstract from a 2004 US newspaper article about a horse riding tour in Uruguay
+The following is an abstract from US newspaper Startrebune about a horse riding tour in Uruguay

 Uruguayan rhythm